rishika105/tic-tac-toe/README.md

 - Reset and New Game buttons to start over or begin a new game.

 ## Getting Started
-You can play the game [here](#) where it has been deployed.
+You can play the game [https://tic-tac-toe-rishika-2005.netlify.app/](#) where it has been deployed.
 If you want to access the code, you can download the `index.html` file and open it in your web browser to start playing.